russmckendrick/records/content/albums/where-does-it-go-15998946/index.md

 ---
 title: "Denise Johnson - Where Does It Go"
-album_artist: "Denise Johnson"
+artist: "Denise Johnson"
-album_title: "Where Does It Go"
+album_name: "Where Does It Go"
 date: 2021-02-02
 release_id: "15998946"
 slug: "where-does-it-go-15998946"
+hideSummary: true
 cover:
     image: "where-does-it-go-15998946.jpg"
+    alt: "Where Does It Go by Denise Johnson"
+    caption: "Where Does It Go by Denise Johnson"
-tags: ["Pop"]
+genres: ["Pop"]
-hideSummary: true
+styles: null
 ---

 ## Tracklisting